Commercial HVAC Retrofits For DummiesWhat you need to consider before pulling the trigger on your next commercial HVAC

 I wish they had an “American History for Dummies” when I was in high school.

 Sans the cartoon pictures, today’s goal is to replicate the genius of the “Dummies” book series here and provide a condensed version of the main elements of commercial HVAC retrofits so that you can pre-plan and make informed decisions about your next project.

-CMI Mechanical HVAC and Refrigeration often receives calls from prospective clients asking us to upgrade or retrofit their HVAC system.
+CMI Mechanical HVAC and Refrigeration often receive calls from prospective clients asking us to upgrade or retrofit their HVAC system.
 The nature of these calls can range from a slight sense of urgency to downright panic.

 We are always happy to help regardless of the circumstances, however, there is an issue that frequently seems to arise in these situations – the company in need of assistance doesn’t take into consideration advanced planning which can severely disrupt the timeframe and budget involved in the process.